heichblatt/heichblatt.github.io/content/posts/2026-05-01-structured-ai-adoption.md

 ## Adoption Pathways: How Different Functions Introduce AI

 Different parts of your organization will adopt AI at different paces and for different reasons.
-Here's what a realistic adoption timeline looks like:
+Here's what a realistic adoption progression looks like:

 | Function | Onboarding | Integration | Maturity |
 |----------|----------------|-----------|---------|